Githubnath/fitness_tracker/README.md

 - Icons are from www.flaticon.com
 - Backgroun photos are from www.pexels.com
-- Made with ❤️ by Wenwen Tian
+- Made with ❤️  by Emenike Nathaniel

 ## Questions?